supervons/react-native-echarts-pro/README.md

 `$ npm install react-native-echarts-pro --save`

-It is super easy to `use echarts in react-native`.
+It is super easy to `use Apache ECharts in react-native`.
 Have a look at our [Get Started Documentation](https://supervons.github.io/react-native-echarts-pro-docs/docs/intro) and onboard your app within minutes.
 Our detailed documentation is available as well.

 ## Documentation
 [react-native-echarts-pro-docs](https://supervons.github.io/react-native-echarts-pro-docs/)